 Increased use of placebo controlled surgical trials in the 21st century

-Increasing use of implants to change anatomy, and lasers or other energy-emitting devices to alter tissues has meant that, in some cases, it has been possible to blind surgeons.
-For example, in a study reported by Freeman and colleagues (2006), the surgeon inserted a catheter under fluoroscopic guidance and handed over the subsequent procedure to a technician who delivered or did not deliver the radio-frequency energy.
+Increasing use of implants, lasers, or other energy-emitting devices to alter tissues has meant that, in some cases, it has been possible to blind surgeons.
+For example, in a study reported by Freeman and colleagues (2006), the surgeon inserted a catheter under fluoroscopic guidance and handed over the subsequent procedure to a technician, who delivered or did not deliver the radio-frequency energy.
 In other trials, the delivery system for palatal implants to reduce obstructive sleep apnoea was prepared by the manufacturer to either contain the implant or not, so that surgeons did not know whether they had performed an actual implantation or a sham procedure (Gillespie et al. 2011; Maurer et al. 2012).

 Increasingly sophisticated efforts to maintain blinding in surgical trials

-Preparation for the sham/placebo procedure has usually been done as it has as for the active procedure.
+Preparation for the placebo procedure has usually been done in the same way as for the active procedure.
 Steps have been taken to imitate visual, auditory and physical cues (Moseley et al. 2002; Pauza et al. 2004; Kallmes et al. 2009; Kapural et al. 2013).
-To mimick sounds, surgeons have been required to talk through the steps of the procedure (Rothstein et al. 2006), to ask for the instruments (Koutsourelakis et al. 2008; Sihvonen et al. 2013), to use suction (Sihvonen et al. 2013), or ask for a laser or other device to be activated, although it was not used in the placebo group (Fleischer 1985; Mathus-Vliegen et al. 1990; Nease and Krempl 2004; Leon et al. 2005; Roehrborn et al. 2013).
+To mimic sounds, surgeons have been required to talk through the steps of the procedure (Rothstein et al. 2006), to ask for the instruments (Koutsourelakis et al. 2008; Sihvonen et al. 2013), to use suction (Sihvonen et al. 2013), or ask for a laser or other device to be activated; although, it was not used in the placebo group (Fleischer 1985; Mathus-Vliegen et al. 1990; Nease and Krempl 2004; Leon et al. 2005; Roehrborn et al. 2013).